 Finishing is done by hand and is reminiscent of what you would expect to come out the top Swiss watch factories: circular-grained mainplate, Geneva stripes on the bridges and a sunburst finish on the engraved micro-oscillating weight.

 All L.U.C. timepieces are chronometer-certified by the COSC (except movements with no seconds hand), and many even have the prestigious Poinçon de Genève hallmark, although in this case, the Geneve Seal would likely add too much to the price.

 A silver dial is very basic, yet it is the quality of the dial, particularly the beautiful sunburst finish, which is one of the many elements that sets this particular dial, and timepiece, apart from lesser dress watches.
 The baton indexes are flat and have a polished finish.
 The hour and minute hands are faceted and polished.
 A small subsidiary seconds runs continuously at 6 o’clock.
 There is no-date function, which in our opinion is a good design decision as it reduces clutter and lets the wearer focus on the most important element — the time.

 On the wrist, the feel is quite nice, thanks in part to the thinness and conservative diameter of the case.

 Comes on a dark blue alligator strap with a matching 18K white gold pin buckle, with an embossed Chopard logo.
-Retail price is $16,780.
-It can be purchased from any authorized Chopard L.U.C. dealer or online at us.Chopard.com.
-The are a variety of different case, dial and strap configurations to choose from.
+The retail price is $16,780.
+It can be purchased from any authorized Chopard L.U.C. dealer or online.
+There are a variety of different case, dial and strap configurations to choose from.